-1. To acknowledge responsibility for the alleged violation(s)/charge(s).
-The case is then adjudicated administratively by the assigned initial conference officer who will take appropriate action including the possible imposition of one or more sanctions, and special conditions if applicable.
-By accepting the outcome of an initial conference meeting, the student waives their right to a hearing, will not have the option to appeal, and agrees to comply with any sanction(s) and special condition(s) assigned.

-- 2. To deny responsibility for the alleged violation(s)/charge(s), in which case the official conducting the Initial Conference may proceed as follows: - a.
-For alleged violation(s) of Administrative Regulations, the initial conference officer may conduct an administrative hearing to determine the responsibility of the alleged student based on the preponderance of evidence after examining report(s), evidence received and the alleged student's statement.
-If found responsible, the alleged student will have the ability to: 1) accept the finding(s) and recommended sanction(s), and special condition(s) if applicable, or 2) appeal on the grounds available appropriately.
+- 1. To acknowledge responsibility for the alleged violation(s)/charge(s).
+The assigned initial conference officer will administratively adjudicate the case and will take appropriate action including the possible imposition of one or more sanctions, and special conditions if applicable.
+By accepting the outcome of an initial conference meeting, the student waives their right to a hearing, will not have the option to appeal, and agrees to comply with any sanction(s) and special condition(s) assigned. - 2.
+To deny responsibility for the alleged violation(s)/charge(s), in which case the initial conference officer may proceed as follows: - a.
+For alleged violation(s) of Administrative Regulations (AR), the initial conference officer may administratively make a determination of responsibility based on the preponderance of evidence after examining report(s), evidence received, and the alleged student's statement.
+If found responsible, the alleged student will have the ability to: 1) accept the finding(s) and recommended sanction(s), and special condition(s) if applicable, or 2) appeal on the grounds available as described wherein and as instructed in written communication received after the meeting.
 By accepting the outcome of an initial conference meeting, the student waives their right to a hearing, will not have the option to appeal, and agrees to comply with any sanction(s), and special condition(s) if applicable, assigned.
 (If the initial conference officer deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.) - b.
-For alleged violations of Campus Rules, the initial conference officer may conduct an administrative hearing to determine the responsibility of the alleged student based on the preponderance of evidence after examining report(s), evidence received and the alleged student's statement.
-If found responsible, the alleged student will have the ability to: 1) accept the finding(s) and recommended sanction(s), and special condition(s) if applicable, waiving their right to a hearing, waiving the option to appeal, and agree to comply with any sanction(s) assigned or 2) decline the finding(s) and recommended sanction(s), and special condition(s) if applicable, invoking their right to have their case heard by a hearing board/officer.
+For alleged violations of Campus Rules (CR), the initial conference officer may conduct administratively make a determination of responsibility based on the preponderance of evidence after examining report(s), evidence received, and the alleged student's statement.
+If found responsible, the alleged student will have the ability to: 1) accept the finding(s) and recommended sanction(s), and special condition(s) if applicable, waiving their right to a hearing, waiving the option to appeal, and agreeing to comply with any sanction(s) assigned or 2) decline the finding(s), recommended sanction(s), and special condition(s), if applicable, invoking their right to have their case heard by a another student conduct body (hearing board or officer).
 (If the initial conference officer deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.) - 3.
-To not to appear at the meeting, at which time the proceeding will be conducted in absentia, and all statement(s) obtained by the initial conference officer and the violation(s) outlined in the Initial Conference Appointment/Specification of Charges letter shall be considered true and accurate, and appropriate administrative action shall be taken.
-The student retains their right to appeal on the appeal grounds available appropriately.
+Not to appear at the initial conference meeting, at which time the proceeding will be conducted in absentia, and all statement(s) obtained by the initial conference officer and the violation(s) outlined in the Initial

+Conference Appointment/Specification of Charges letter shall be considered true and accurate, and appropriate administrative action shall be taken.
+The student retains their right to appeal on the appeal grounds available appropriately wherein described in this document.

-If the alleged student wishes to demonstrate mitigating circumstances, by producing relevant witnesses or evidence, a continuation of the Initial Conference meeting (up to 48 business hours) can be requested during the meeting.
+If the alleged student wishes to demonstrate mitigating circumstances, by producing relevant witnesses or evidence, a continuation of the Initial Conference meeting (up to 48 business hours, barring extenuating circumstances) can be requested during the meeting.